Joanna Simon (mezzo-soprano): Personal life

 In 1975, Simon joined several prominent artists in signing a protest against UNESCO's anti-Israel resolutions and participated in protests organized by Leonard Bernstein.
 On December 4, 1976, Joanna Simon married Gerald Walker, an articles editor for The New York Times Magazine and author of the book Cruising.
 They remained married until Walker's death in 2004.
 Simon met Walter Cronkite when she sold him an apartment, and they dated from 2005 to 2009, which was soon after the death of Cronkite's wife Betsy.
 While she did not receive anything from Cronkite's estate, which Cronkite did out of respect for his late wife, in 2010 she served as the real estate agent for the sale of his apartments.

 Later life

 In 1996, Simon took the New York State exam to be a real estate broker.
 As late as 2012 she was the vice president of the Fox Residential Group (FRG).
 As of 2014, she was an associate broker with the FRG.

-Simon died from thyroid cancer in Manhattan on October 19, 2022, a day before her 86th birthday, just one day before her younger sister Lucy died of breast cancer.
+Simon died from thyroid cancer in Manhattan on October 19, 2022, the day before her 86th birthday Her younger sister Lucy died of breast cancer the following day.